johnnguyencodes/remix-tailwind-vite-boilerplate/README.md

   - Tailwind Hero Icons
     - An additional "xs" breakpoint at 375px minimum
     - `Inter var` Font Family
-- Vite, with the following plugins:
+- Vite v5.0.10, with the following plugins:
   - Vite TSConfig Paths
   - MDX with Remark Frontmatter
   - SVGR
 - Zod
+  - Installed, but not used yet
 - Prettier
 - ESLint